mail-in-a-box/mailinabox/CONTRIBUTING.md

     $ vagrant up --provision

-_If you're seeing an error message about your *IP address being listed in the Spamhaus Block List*, simply uncomment the `export SKIP_NETWORK_CHECKS=1` line in `Vagrantfile`.
-It's normal, you're probably using a dynamic IP address assigned by your Internet provider–they're almost all listed._
+_If you are seeing an error message about your *IP address being listed in the Spamhaus Block List*, simply uncomment the `export SKIP_NETWORK_CHECKS=1` line in `Vagrantfile`.
+It is normal, you are probably using a dynamic IP address assigned by your Internet provider–they are almost all listed._

 ### Modifying your `hosts` file

 After a while, Mail-in-a-Box will be available at `192.168.50.4` (unless you changed that in your `Vagrantfile`).
-To be able to use the web-based bits, we recommend to add a hostname to your `hosts` file:
+To be able to use the web-based bits, we recommend adding a hostname to your `hosts` file:

-    $ echo "192.168.50.4 mailinabox.lan" | sudo tee -a /etc/hosts
+    $ echo -e "192.168.50.4\tmailinabox.lan" | sudo tee -a /etc/hosts
+    or
+    $ sudo sed -i "s/^127.0.1.1.*/192.168.50.4\tmailinabox.lan/" /etc/hosts

 You should now be able to navigate to https://mailinabox.lan/admin using your browser.
-There should be an initial admin user with the name `me@mailinabox.lan` and the password `12345678`.
+There should be an initial admin user with the name `me@mailinabox.lan` and the randomly generated password from the output.

 ### Making changes